RobDWaller/robdwaller.github.io/_posts/2018-01-15-why-you-must-test-to-break.md

 You have ordered a blue car with 8 wheels and 6 doors
 ```

 This of course will break all our application rules.
-And in the real world it's precisely how another developer may use the code in the future.
-To get things right we need to write some 'test to break' tests that check what happens if another developer missuses our code.
+And in the real world it's precisely how another developer or user may accidentally use the code in the future.
+To get things right we need to write some 'test to break' tests that check what happens if our code is misused.

-We'll write three new tests, one to check for black color, one for four wheels and a final one for three or five doors...
+We'll write three new tests, one to check for black colour, one for four wheels and a final one for three or five doors...

 ```php
 /**